polyglotdev/the-git-and-github-bootcamp/README.md

 ## Repositories

 A repository is a folder that contains your project files.
 It is where you store your codebase, track changes, and collaborate with other developers.

+## Commands

+- `git init` - initializes a new Git repository
+- `git status` - shows the status of your repository
+- `git add` - adds files to the staging area
+- `git commit` - commits files to the repository
+- `git log` - shows the commit history
+- `git checkout` - switches branches
+- `git branch` - shows the branches in your repository
+- `git merge` - merges branches together
+- `git push` - pushes changes to a remote repository
+- `git pull` - pulls changes from a remote repository
+- `git clone` - clones a repository from a remote server
+- `git remote` - shows the remote repositories
+- `git fetch` - fetches changes from a remote repository
+- `git diff` - shows the differences between commits
+- `git stash` - stashes changes in the working directory
+- `git clean` - cleans untracked files from the working directory
+- `git reset` - resets the repository to a previous state
+- `git revert` - reverts a commit
+- `git rebase` - rebases a branch onto another branch
+- `git tag` - tags a commit
+- `git reflog` - shows the reflog
+- `git config` - shows the configuration settings
+- `git remote add` - adds a remote repository
+- `git remote remove` - removes a remote repository
+- `git remote rename` - renames a remote repository
+- `git remote set-url` - sets the URL of a remote repository
+- `git remote show` - shows information about a remote repository
+- `git remote prune` - prunes stale remote-tracking branches
+- `git remote update` - updates the remote-tracking branches
+- `git remote set-head` - sets the default branch of a remote repository
+- `git remote set-branches` - sets the branches to be fetched from a remote repository
+- `git remote set-url` - sets the URL of a remote repository
+- `git remote set-url --push` - sets the push URL of a remote repository

+## Mysterious `.git` Folder

+The `.git` folder is where Git stores all the information about your repository, including the commit history, branches, tags, and configuration settings.
+It is hidden by default, but you can view it by running `ls -a` in the terminal.